 - 1. To install the BOSS-N1 module, see installing the BOSS-N1 module steps 1 to 5. - 2.
-To install the M.2 NVMe SSD and BOSS-N1 card carrier, see installing the BOSS-N1 module steps 6 to 10. - (i) NOTE: Install a BOSS-N1 card carrier blank if you are only using one BOSS-N1 card carrier. - NOTE: Refer to cable routing section, configuration 49 and 50 for more information on connecting the BOSS cables to system board connectors. - (i) NOTE: The installation of the BOSS-N1 module to the Riser 1 and 4 x 2.5-inch rear drive module is similar. - NOTE: Installing the BOSS-N1 card carrier does not require the system to be powered off.
+To install the M.2 NVMe SSD and BOSS-N1 card carrier, see installing the BOSS-N1 module steps 6 to 10. - i NOTE: Install a BOSS-N1 card carrier blank if you are only using one BOSS-N1 card carrier. - (i) NOTE: See cable routing section, for more information about connecting the BOSS cables to system board connectors. - NOTE: Installing the BOSS-N1 card carrier does not require the system to be powered off.
 System shutdown is only required when installing the BOSS-N1 controller card module.